OussamaSlimani/DevSecOps-internship/documents/001-DevOps.md

----
-title: "[]{#_reciufrt7ero .anchor}**DevOps** "
----
+# **DevOps**

 # 1. What is DevOps?

 DevOps is a set of practices that combine software development (Dev) and IT operations (Ops) to shorten the development lifecycle and deliver high-quality software continuously.
 The goal of DevOps is to automate and integrate the processes between software development and IT teams, allowing them to build, test, and release software faster and more reliably.

 ## Traditional Scenario

 \- **Developers:** write the code and push it to a repository (e.g., GitHub).
 \- **Operations teams:** manage the servers and infrastructure.
 **⇒** Often, there are conflicts when the code works on the developer\'s machine but not in the server environment.

 ## Challenges in the Application Release Process

 ### **Miscommunication and Lack of Collaboration**

 \- Developers and operations teams often work in silos, leading to delays and errors.

 \- Developers may not consider deployment environments, while operations teams may not understand the code thoroughly.

 ### **Different Incentives**